sumcumo/vue-datepicker/docs/guide/DisabledDates/README.md

   }
 }
 ```
-The dates between 2016-12-24 - 2016-12-31 and 2017-02-11 - 2017-03-26
+The dates between 2016-12-24 - 2016-12-31 and 2017-02-11 - 2017-03-26 are disabled

 ## Disable after own logic
-A custom function that returns true if the date is disabled
+A custom function that returns true if the date is disabled.
-this can be used for writing your own logic to disable a date if none
+This can be used for writing your own logic to disable a date if none
-of the above conditions serve your purpose
+of the above conditions serve your purpose.
-this function should accept a date and return true if it is disabled
+This function should accept a date and return true if it is disabled
 ```js
 var state = {
   disabledDates: {